-Our drug discovery platform uses new and unproven methods to identify and develop drug candidates that will be safe, well tolerated and effective in humans.
+Our drug discovery platform uses new and unproven methods to identify and develop drug candidates.
 We have never successfully completed clinical development of any of our drug candidates, and there are no drugs on the market that have been discovered using our drug discovery platform.

 Much of our research focuses on small molecule drugs for the treatment of central nervous system disorders.
 Due to our limited resources, we may have to forego potential opportunities with respect to discovering drug candidates to treat diseases or conditions in other areas.
 If we are not able to use our technologies to discover and develop drug candidates that can be commercialized, we may not achieve profitability.
-In the future, we may find it necessary to license the technology of others, or in-license, or acquire additional drug candidates to augment the results of our internal discovery activities.
+In the future, we may find it necessary to license the technology of others or acquire additional drug candidates to augment the results of our internal discovery activities.
 If we are unable to identify new drug candidates using our drug discovery platform, we may be unable to establish or maintain a clinical development pipeline or generate product revenues.